DennisLoska/RestaurantOrderApp/README.md

 - https://github.com/modle/flask-react

-The Flask server runs on localhost:5000 and the Webpack development server on port 3000
+The Flask server runs on localhost:5000 and the Webpack development server on port 3000, which does not support communication with the server because of CORS policy.

 ## Getting started